-Now from the woods, emerging into day, Before us fields, and farms, and orchards lay, The sloping hills a hollow vale disclose, Whence hurrying clouds of boiling smoke arose, Till in one congregated column thrown, On whose bright side a glorious rainbow shone, High in the heavens it reared its towering head, And o'er the day its train gigantic led.
-(54) Beyond its base, there like a wall of foam, Here in a circling gulf unbroken thrown, With uproar hideous, first the Falls appear, The stunning tumult thundering on the ear.
-Above, below, where'er the astonished eye Turns to behold, new opening wonders lie, Till to a steep's high brow unconscious brought, Lost to all other care of sense or thought, There the broad river, like a lake outspread, The islands, rapids, falls, in grandeur dread, The heaps of boiling foam, th' ascending spray, The gulf profound, where dazzling rainbows play, This great, o'erwhelming work of awful Time, In all its dread magnificence sublime, Rose on our view, amid a crashing roar That bade us kneel, and Time's great Gop adore.
+Now from the woods, emerging into day, Before us, fields and farms and orchards lay, The sloping hills a hollow vale disclose, Whence hurrying clouds of boiling smoke arose, (49 Till in one congregated column thrown, On whose bright side a glorious rainbow shone; High in the heavens it reared its towering head, And o'er the day its train gigantic led.
+Beyond its base, there like a wall of foam, Here in a circling gulf unbroken thrown, With uproar hideous, first the Falls appear, The stunning tumult thundering on the ear.
+Above, below, where'er the astonished eye Turns to behold, new opening wonders lie, Till to a steep's high brow unconscious brought, Lost to all other care of sense or thought, There the broad river, like a lake outspread, The islands, rapids, falls, in grandeur dread, The heaps of boiling foam, th' ascending spray, The gulf profound, where dazzling rainhows play, This great, o'crwhelming work of awful Time, In all its dread magnificence sublime, Rose on our view, amid a crashing roar That bade us kneel, and Time's great God adore.

-As when o'er tracks immense of deserts drear, Through dangerous nations, and 'midst toils severe, Day after day condemned a war to wage With thirst and hunger, men and lions' rage, Noon's burning heat, and night's distressing cold, Arabian pilgrims Mecca's wa'ls behold; Those holy walls, whose sacred roof contains Mahomet's tomb-their prophet's blest remains, Past sufferings vanish, every sigh's supprest, A flood of rapture rises in each breast, All hearts confess an awful joy serene, And humbly bow before the glorious scene.
-Such were our raptures, such the holy awe That swelled our hearts at all we heard and saw; Fixed to the rock, like monuments we stood, On its flat face, above th' outrageous flood, There, while our eyes th' amazing whole explored, The deep loud roar our loudest voice devoured.
+As when o'er tracks immense of deserts drear, Through dangerous nations, and 'midst toils severe.

+Day after day condemned a war to wage With thirst and hunger, men and lions' rage.
+Noon's burning heat, and night's distressing cold, Arabian pilgrims Mecca's walls behold; Those holy walls, whose sacred roof contains Mahomet's tomb-their prophet's blest remains, Past sufferings vanish, every sigh's supprest, A flood of rapture rises in each breast, All hearts confess an awful joy serepe, And humbly bow before the glorious scene.
+Such were our raptures, such the hear That swelled our hearts at all . here and saw; Fixed to the rock, like monuments we stood, On its flat face, above th' outrageous flood, There, while our eyes th' amazing whole explored, The deep loud roar our loudest voice devoured.
-High o'er the wat'ry uproar, silent seen,

-Sailing sedate, in majesty serene,

-Now 'midst the pillared spray sublimely lost,

-And now, emerging, down the rapids tost,

-Swept the gray eagles, gazing calm and slow,

-On all the horrors of the gulf below;

-Intent, alone, to sate themselves with blood,

-From the torn victims of the raging flood.
+High o'er the wat'ry uproar, silent seen, Sailing sedate, in majesty serene, Now 'midst the pillared spray sublimely lost, And now, emerging, down the rapids tost, Swept the gray eagles, gazing calm and slow, On all the horrors of the gulf below; Intent, alone, to sate themselves with blood, From the torn victims of the raging flood.

-Whate'er the weather, or where'er the gale, Here ceaseless haze and flying rains prevail; Down bend the boughs, with weight of moisture borne, Each bush, each tree, the dazzling drops adorn; Save when deep winter's fiercest rigors blow, Then falls the whirling spray in silent snow; 'Vhile the dew-drops to icicles are changed, In glittering pendent parallels arranged.
+Whate'er the weather, or whate'er the gale.
+Here ceaseless haze and flying rains prevail; Down bend the boughs, with weight of moisture borns.
+Each bush, each tree, the dazzling drops adorn; Save when deep winter's fiercest rigours blow, Then falls the whirling spray in silent snow; While the dew-drops to icicles are changed, In glittering pendent parallels arranged.
+Then, too, amid the Falls, stupendous rise Bright icy pillars of prodigious size!
+As if some pile, immense, of Greece or Rome, Were deep engulfed within their hideous womb.
+Drenched to the skin, our baggage down we throw.